 Some Facebook users also recommended scamorza as an alternative.

 Poutine cheese and that squeaky cheese you find in dépanneurs simply don't exist in Europe.
 End of the line.
-However, a Facebook user recommended beyaz peynir as an alternative.
-Even if it does not replicate the taste of le fromage qui fait squick squick, it has a similar squeaky texture
+However, white oscypki are very close to the real thing.
+Unfortunately, it is found exclusively in the Tatra mountains.
+A Facebook user also recommended beyaz peynir as an alternative.
+Even if it does not replicate the taste of le fromage qui fait squick squick, it has a similar squeaky texture.

 American cheese, the "radioactive yellow" burger topper that's also known as Kraft Singles, can be found in most grocery stores.